‘Nova wins 3rd championship after incredible tournament

 Wagner set a new career game-high with 15 rebounds, to which he added 24 points, becoming only the third player in national semifinal history with 20 points and 15 rebounds, joining Larry Bird and Hakeem Olajuwon.
 The Wolverines would advance to Championship Monday as the nation’s hottest team, but its biggest underdog since 2010.

 Villanova was the better team, and it showed.
-The Wildcats jumped out to a slow start, as the Wolverines took an early 7-
+The Wildcats jumped out to a slow start, as the Wolverines took an early 7- point lead.

 That was until sophomore guard Donte DiVincenzo was inserted into the game off the bench.